bilal-fazlani/commanddotnet/docs/ArgumentValues/piped-arguments.md

 <sup><a href='https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.DocExamples/BashSnippets/piped_arguments_list_ids_only.bash#L1-L6' title='Snippet source file'>snippet source</a> | <a href='#snippet-piped_arguments_list_ids_only' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-This disabled commands takes a collection of ids and they can be piped to the disable command like this...
+This disable command takes a collection of ids and they can be piped to the disable command like this...

 <!-- snippet: piped_arguments_disable -->
 <a id='snippet-piped_arguments_disable'></a>